marnick94/salesforce-lwc-checkbox/README.md

 # salesforce-lwc-checkbox

-A reusable Lightning Web Component (LWC) for Salesforce that provides a customizable checkbox component for use in various contexts.
+A reusable Lightning Web Component (LWC) for Salesforce that offers a more flexible and customizable checkbox than the standard Salesforce checkbox component, making it easy to adapt to a variety of use cases.

 ---